Walking simulator

 A walking simulator, shortened walking sim, is an adventure game that consists primarily of movement and environmental interaction.
-Walking sims sometimes include puzzle elements, and generally do not have combat mechanics or traditional win/lose scenarios.
+Walking sims generally do not have combat mechanics or traditional win/lose scenarios.
 While these video game elements originated in the 1980s, the term began to be used pejoratively to refer to new games as walking simulators in the late 2000s, notably with Dear Esther.
 The term was eventually used less pejoratively and adopted by gamers, while still being negatively perceived by some game developers and retaining negative gameplay connotation.
 Other descriptors have been commonly used for games of such style, including empathy, narrative, and exploration game.
 Such games are often a hallmark of art games, but some mainstream games have been described as having walking simulator elements.

 The central elements of walking simulators are controversial due to purported lack of challenge, and discontent of such games became common in the mid-to-late 2010s among "hardcore" gamers.
 However, the artistic aspects and emphasis on decision-making and morality are appreciated and remain popular across other video games.

 Characteristics

 Gameplay

 Anthology of the Killer, a game collection where the player controls a character named BB (pictured) to explore her surroundings.

 Walking sims are centered around exploration, with the player being thrown into an unfamiliar environment that ranges from mundane to fantastical.
 The player uncovers aspects of that environment, gaining an understanding of who inhabits it and whether or not it is hostile.
 Most walking sims lack aspects such as combat, strategy, or economic systems.
 Most are also created by indie developers, although major titles such as Death Stranding have been referred to as walking sims.

 Walking sims sometimes include horror game elements, adding tension to the exploration aspect.
 Though most survival horror games include combat and other actions the player can use to survive, some games–like Outlast and Paratopic–remove combat abilities, which leaves the player without any means to otherwise react to events.
 These games can be seen as walking simulators as they help to create an emotional response in their narrative by removing player agency to react to frightening events, combined with the ability to insert visual and audio cues designed to frighten the player.
-The Exit 8, a walking simulator inspired by the P.T. demo, requires players to walk down the same passage of a metro subway station repeatedly, turning around if they notice any differences in the passage from previous travels, creating a psychological horror experience for the player.
+The Exit 8, a walking simulator inspired by the 2014 P.T. demo, requires players to walk down the same passage of a metro subway station repeatedly, turning around if they notice any differences in the passage from previous travels, creating a psychological horror experience for the player.